One of the hot topics in food and nutrition circles is fermented foods – from yoghurt and sauerkraut to kefir and kombucha.

 Bacterial and yeast fermentation of cocoa beans after harvesting develops the chocolate aroma.

-Ripe vanilla pods have no vanilla aroma, but when curing in sun and insulated boxes they undergo fermentation, where microbes convert glucovanillin (a sugar) into the aromatic vanillin flavour and glucose.
+Ripe vanilla pods have no vanilla aroma.
+But when curing in the sun and in insulated boxes, they undergo fermentation, where microbes convert glucovanillin (a sugar) into the aromatic vanillin flavour and glucose.

-One of the key claims for the health benefits of fermented foods is their contribution of live microbes – ostensibly “good” microbes – to the existing colonies in our gut.
-Collectively called the microbiome, these microbes exert powerful effects on our body; when they’re out of whack they have been linked with intestinal and bowel conditions such as ulcerative colitis and irritable bowel syndrome, immune disorders such as allergies and type 1 diabetes and metabolism and metabolic diseases, including type 2 diabetes and obesity.
-They’ve even been linked with mental health disorders.
+One of the key claims for the health benefits of fermented foods is their contribution of live microbes – ostensibly "good" microbes – to the existing colonies in the gut.
+Collectively called the microbiome, these microbes exert powerful effects on our bodies; when they're out of whack they have been linked with intestinal and bowel conditions such as ulcerative colitis and irritable bowel syndrome, immune disorders such as allergies and type 1 diabetes, and metabolism and metabolic diseases, including type 2 diabetes and obesity.
+They've even been linked with mental health disorders.

 Probiotics are live microorganisms – such as bacteria, yeasts and fungi – that in adequate amounts may have health benefits.
-Found naturally in some fermented foods, and also in tablet form, studies have shown they can improve digestion, help protect against disease and enhance immune function.
+Found naturally in some fermented foods, and also available in tablet form, studies have shown they can improve digestion, help protect against disease, and enhance immune function.

-Another claim about some fermented foods is that they prevent cancer.
-Studies have found fermented milk products reduce the risk of bladder cancer in Sweden and the Netherlands.
+Another claim about some fermented foods is that they help prevent cancer.
+Studies from Sweden and the Netherlands have found fermented milk products reduce the risk of bladder cancer.

-A study of Polish immigrants to the US who eat about 4kg of raw or lightly cooked cabbage (usually in the form of sauerkraut) per year found the incidence of breast cancer in those women was three times that of their counterparts living in Poland, who eat about 13kg per year.
-Cooking cabbage seems to destroy the critical nutrients – fermentation makes raw cabbage more palatable while also preserving it.
+A study of Polish immigrants to the US, who eat about 4kg of raw or lightly cooked cabbage (usually in the form of sauerkraut) per year, found the incidence of breast cancer in those women was three times that of their counterparts living in Poland, who eat about 13kg per year.
+Cooking cabbage seems to destroy the critical nutrients, whereas fermentation makes raw cabbage more palatable while also preserving it.

-However, some fermented vegetables and fish products have been linked with increased rates of cancer, especially nasopharyngeal and gastric cancer, possibly due to the N-nitroso compounds formed in the process.
+However, some fermented vegetables and fish products have been linked with increased rates of cancer, especially nasopharyngeal and gastric cancers, possibly due to the N-nitroso compounds formed in the process.

 Other theories for the apparently increased rates of cancer are the high levels of salt involved, the addition of spices such as chilli, or simply that some of the cancer-fighting nutrients in fresh vegetables are destroyed in fermentation, and that by relying on preserved vegetables people aren't gaining the benefits of fresh vegetables.

-Although the foods with live microbes appear to be the most beneficial, take care to ensure there’s no contamination with harmful microbes, such as listeria, E. coli and botulinum.
-And if you’re watching your sodium intake, note that some have high levels of salt.
+Although the foods with live microbes appear to be the most beneficial, take care to ensure there's no contamination with harmful microbes, such as listeria, E. coli and botulinum.
+And if you're watching your sodium intake, note that some fermented foods have very high levels of salt as well.